magnaprog/magnaprog/README.md

 ---

 > **Note:** Many of my repositories are private due to research, collaboration, or organizational constraints.
-Recruiters and potential collaborators are welcome to contact me if they would like to learn more about my work, project scope, or technical contributions.
+Recruiters and potential collaborators are welcome to contact me if they would like to learn more about my experience, project scope, or technical contributions.

 ## Research Spotlight
 - **Agentic Orchestration System for Heliophysics Tasks** [![NeurIPS](https://img.shields.io/badge/NeurIPS-AI4Science-7B61FF?style=flat-square)](https://neurips.cc/virtual/2025/loc/san-diego/125788)